 Flow-through common shares require the Company to spend an amount equivalent to the proceeds of the issued flow-through common shares on Canadian qualifying exploration expenditures.
 The Company may be required to indemnify the holders of such shares for any tax and other costs payable by them in the event the Company has not made the required exploration expenditures.

-During the year ended March 31, 2017, the Company received \$Nil (2016 - \$Nil) from the issue of flow-through shares.
-These amounts will not be available to the Company for future deduction from taxable income.
+During the year ended March 31, 2018, the Company received \$Nil (2017 - \$Nil) from the issue of flow-through shares.